kuuji/one-click-hugo-cms/site/content/about/_index.md

       emotions, textures.

-      We love creating original soundscapes for films, animations, video games, podcasts and other medias to bring the right atmosphere for your contents.
-Let us know what you have in mind - we will help you tell your stories.
+      We love creating original soundscapes for films, animations, video games, podcasts and other medias to bring the right atmosphere for the contents.
+Let us know what you have in mind - we would love to help you tell your stories.
     imageUrl: img/sae-and-matt.jpg
 ---